 Removing hollow render is essential if exterior paint and decoration is to be carried out.

 It is also the least cost-effective way because if the problem is not attended to it will get much worse and spread across the wall, costing you a lot more in repairs than you think, PLUS allowing damp to enter the wall.

-Would NPA textured wall coatings be flexible enough to cure the cracking?
+Would a textured exterior wall coating be flexible enough to cure major cracking?

-I won’t beat about the bush here, no they won’t.
+I won’t beat about the bush here, no it won’t.

 Our coatings are specially made with flexible pliolite resins which aid elasticity as this demonstration shows, however there is a limit to this and such products are NOT a sticking plaster for major cracks, nor are they a quick and cheap fix.